What does a pattern grader do?

 The main promotion prospects are to become head pattern cutter or grader or, with additional training, to move in to the design or buying side.
 Self-employment may be possible for an experienced cutter/grader.

-If you would like to know anything about Clothing Pattern Grader that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about pattern grading that does not appear on Hotcourses, further information can be found below.

 The Confederation of British Wool Textiles Ltd